 Ruby on Rails

-I'm curious to see how setting up a Ruby on Rails application feels compared to Heroku, since thats been the easiest method for nearly a decade.
+I was curious to see how setting up a Ruby on Rails application felt compared to Heroku, since that's been the easiest method for nearly a decade.

 I chose to launch a Ruby on Rails applications running on Elastic Beanstalk.
 After naming my application, I simply clicked Create Project and CodeStar did the rest: